docker/labs/dockercon-us-2017/windows-101/README.md

 It's time to run your app and see what it does!
 First, clear up any containers which are still running by forcing them to stop and then removing them:

 ```
-docker container kill $(docker container ls -a -q)
-docker container rm $(docker container ls -a -q)
+docker container rm -f $(docker container ls -a -q)
 ```

-- `container ls -a -q` lists all containers and just returns the ID - which is suitable to feed into the `kill` and `rm` commands
+- `container ls -a -q` lists all containers and just returns the ID - which is suitable to feed into the `rm` command to remove containers

 This is a web application, so you'll run it in the background and publish the HTTP port in the same way that you did with the IIS image:

 ```
-docker run -d -p 80:80 <DockerID>/dockercon-tweet-app
+docker container run -d -p 80:80 $dockerId/dockercon-tweet-app
 ```

 When the application starts, browse to the VM address from your laptop browser and you'll see the web app: